Data types are blocks or limited areas confined to storing some specific items. With respect to a programming language, the data type of

 A double variable can provide precision up to 15 to 16 decimal points as compared to float precision of 6 to 7 decimal digits.
 Another significant difference between float and double is their storage requirement, double is more expensive than float.
 It takes 8 bytes to store a variable while float just takes 4 bytes

-When you provide numeric value in single/Quotation quotation then haskell tries to convert the numeric value into respective Alphabet using ASCII character.
+When you provide a numeric value in a single/Quotation quotation then Haskell tries to convert the numeric value into respective Alphabet using ASCII character.

 Char keyword is used for characters.

-A string is nothing but a group of characters, There is no specific syntax for using string, but haskell follows the conventional style of representing a string with double quotation.
+A string is nothing but a group of characters, There is no specific syntax for using string, but Haskell follows the conventional style of representing a string with a double quotation.

-List is nothing but collection of same or different type values stored at a place.
-A List could store list of list or list of string, list of boolean, list of combinations of same data type
+The list is nothing but a collection of the same or different type values stored at a place.
+A-List could store a list of strings, a list of boolean, list of combinations of the same data type.

 Tuples are sequences, just like lists.
 The differences between tuples and lists are, the tuples cannot be changed unlike lists